JordanChipley/Building-an-AWS-SNS/README.md

 # AWS Diagram of setting up the SNS

-(Use the Page with all the AWS Groups an Arrows)
+(Use the Page with all the AWS Groups an Arrows) (Map out Cloud Route)

 ## What is an SNS?